 The Performance Plans and Prospects of your Company

 Dipentene a by-product in the manufacturing is used as a solvent in the paintindustry.
 Demand for Dipentene grows in line with the demand for paint.
 Therefore we seethis product as being a contributor to growth for the foreseeable future in India.Dipentene is also gaining interest in the export market as a substitute for"Limonene" (obtained from orange oil).
-Dipentene is a ready substitute informulations of cleaning and degreasing agents as Limonene supply shortages get moreacute.
+Dipentene is a ready substitute informulations of cleaning and decreasing agents as Limonene supply shortages get moreacute.
 Your Company is also in the process of providing various grades of this materialwhich the market requires and therefore the customer base and realization will increase.

-Sodium Acetate a by-product manufactured is used as a dye intermediate to increasealkaline content by Dye manufacturers.
-It has wide range of application in the leathertanning industries and is being exported to Europe.
+Sodium Acetate a by-product manufactured is used as a dye intermediate by textileand dye manufacturers.
+It has wide range of application in the leather tanning industriesand is being exported to Europe.

 TRANSFER TO RESERVE: